KhronosGroup/glTF-Sample-Viewer/vite_refactor.md

   Validator tab) — browsers silently tolerated the mismatched tags in the old runtime- compiled markup, but Vue's strict SFC parser treats it as a hard syntax error.
 Fixed by removing the stray closing tags (DOM output unchanged).
-- **Static `src="assets/..."` attributes needed a leading slash.** Vite's SFC compiler statically resolves literal (non-dynamic) `src="..."` attributes as module imports relative to the `.vue` file's location.
-Since these assets live in `public/`, they need root-absolute paths (`/assets/ui/...`) so Vite treats them as public asset URLs instead of trying (and failing) to resolve them as local imports.
-Dynamic `v-bind:src="[...]"` expressions were never affected (Vite doesn't statically analyze JS expressions), but were updated too for consistency.
+- **Static `src="assets/..."` attributes and the subpath-deployment regression.** Vite's SFC compiler statically resolves literal (non-dynamic) `src="..."` attributes as module imports relative to the `.vue` file's location.
+The first attempt at fixing this made every asset path root-absolute (`/assets/ui/...`) so Vite would treat them as public asset URLs.
+That worked locally and was badly wrong for production: the site is deployed to a *subpath* (`github.khronos.org/glTF-Sample-Viewer-Release/`), and main's Rollup build had always emitted *relative* paths, which work at any depth.
+Served from a subpath, root-absolute URLs resolve against the domain root instead — verified by serving the build under a subpath, where the JS, CSS and `libs/libktx.js` all 404'd and the page came up completely blank (no canvas, no tabs, empty body).
+The `Publish_to_Github_Pages.yml` workflow would have deployed exactly that.
+Fixed properly by restoring main's relative-path behaviour:
+  `base: "./"` in `vite.config.js` (so Vite emits `./assets/...` for the tags it injects), `template: { transformAssetUrls: false }` on `@vitejs/plugin-vue` (so the SFC compiler stops trying to resolve literal `src` attributes as module imports), and all 26 `/assets/...` references in `App.vue` plus the two in `index.html` reverted to relative.
+Verified working from the dev server, from the site root, and from a subpath — 14/14 images load, zero 404s and zero console errors in all three.
 - **Real mount-order bug surfaced by the SFC conversion**: the `<canvas>` element used to be static HTML in `index.html`, always present at page load regardless of Vue mount order.
   After converting it to `CanvasUI.vue`, it only exists once `canvasUI.mount()` runs. `App`